adam124312/Dark-Fort/README.md

     - stats
     - unit may train & increase strength, it's a low process so better units are extremely valuable
       - better units eat more & cost more
+    - unit may be in two states under psychological stress (when fighting is close) or calm, may panic / faint after threshold
  - fight
+    - guns & bows
-    - guns, scarce ammo
+    - scarce ammo
+    - abundant generated armour
-    - manual fight, abundant weapons
+    - abundant generated manual weapons
+    - different materials, crafting
     - many guns but no ammo
-    - viehicles but no gas
+    - viehicles but no gas - but you can hide inside
     - raids from other forts
     - you can't produce another unit, people are scarce